He who seeks knowledge deserves it

 However, most people are not prepared to choose, because their choice would be too strongly influenced by instincts.
 Illusions (like the belief in: life after the death of the body, religions) can moderate choices which are driven only by instincts.

-Tell relentlessly to your consciousness to Stop hating and to Expand.
+Tell relentlessly to your consciousness to stop hating and to expand.
 Always trade the bad parts of your mind: ignorance, hate, rage.
 In exchange, ask for: knowledge, wisdom, beauty, peace.
 If at some point your mind gets locked in a loop of negative thoughts, tell it to stop.
-Nature does not care about good or bad, so it will trade its goods with your bads without hesitation.
+Your own mind's patterns will change, you will change.